Established 2005 Registered Charity No. 1110656

 Drop-in for rough sleepers, and for people who are vulnerably housed, socially excluded, vulnerable or isolated, and for those with addiction issues.
 Benefits advice most Wednesdays.
 Advocacy, alcohol and drug advice.
 A listening ear, breakfast, lunch, teas and coffees.

-Accommodation/housing advice, Advocacy, Alcohol workers, Benefits advice, Bathroom/showers, Clothing store, Counselling, Drugs workers, Food, Laundry, Outreach worker links, Leisure facilities
+Accommodation/housing advice, Advocacy, Alcohol workers, Creative classes, Bathroom/showers, Clothing store, Counselling, Drugs workers, Food, Laundry, Outreach worker links, Leisure facilities

 Finsbury Park Mosque